Association of Transcultural Artists in Finland

 The International Cultural Centre Caisa organises and executes concerts, food festivals, exhibitions, seminars, courses, clubs and its own singing competition The Ourvision Singing Contest (ourvision.fi).
 During the year 2010 the contest changed to a Dance Contest and was called Ourvision Goes Dancing.

-PAND Artist for peace was founded in 1983.
+PAND – Performers and Artists for Nuclear Disarmament was founded in 1983.
 It is an independent organization for artists and cultural people wishing to work for disarmament, peace and human rights.
 Pand arranges events and campaigns to spread the idea of peace, and cooperates with other organizations of artists, peace and human rights as well as supports progress in development counties and cultural exchange.
 Pand is a member of the international movement for peace, Pand International.